Friday, 31 August 2012

 China Capital

-I’ve struggled to find decent takeaway food in Bristol, I’m still looking for a good Indian, but when it comes to Chinese/Thai/General Asian goodness, then China Capital is incredibly hard to beat.
-In fact, it’s so frigging awesome ‘E’ and I have had to agree to restrict ourselves to only ordering once a month, to when we’re feeling particularly lazy and don’t want to cook.
+I've struggled to find decent takeaway food in Bristol, I'm still looking for a good Indian, but when it comes to Chinese/Thai/General Asian goodness, then China Capital is incredibly hard to beat.
+In fact, it’s so frigging awesome I've decided to restrict myself to only ordering once a month, to when I'm feeling particularly lazy and don’t want to cook.
 I particularly recommend the udon noodles and the chicken satay skewers.

 24 Ashton Road, BS3 2EA